The full story:

 Romania is quite a poor & corrupt country and generally seen with bad eyes throughout the world, I get that.

 But I'm here to also try to change that perspective a little.
 The country has some breathtaking places to visit.
-Romanians invented the jet engine, insulin, and cybernetics.
+Romanians have invented many products we use today.
 We have very famous sports personalities (you might have heard of Nadia Comaneci who got a perfect 10 in gymnastics, Ilie Nastase - #1 in tennis, and Hagi if you're a soccer fan).
 And we have incredibly talented and smart Romanians throughout all major universities and companies.

 Not (necessarily) trying to associate myself with them, just saying that people have bad preconceptions sometimes, and you need to look beyond them.